 Overall, therapists and psychologists help you achieve your individual therapy goals.
 Both tend to be open-minded, empathetic, and understanding.
-They generally allow your personal challenges to decide the course of your counseling, therapy, or treatment.
+They generally allow your personal needs to decide the course of your counseling, therapy, or treatment.

 Therapists typically use a more holistic approach.
-This means discusses your whole person, allowing you to focus on your emotional state.
+This means discussing your whole person, allowing you to focus on your emotional state.
 Psychologists may focus more on how thoughts and behaviors interact with your environment.

 Choosing between a psychologist and therapist depends on what concerns you’re hoping to address.
 Keep in mind that the terms “psychologist,” “therapist,” and “counselor” indicate the professional’s level of education and training.